omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 A transaction is considered to be “in-flight” if it has been broadcast but has not yet been included in the Plasma chain.

+#### Competing Transaction, Competitors

+Two transactions are “competing” if they share at least one input.
+The “competitors” to a transaction is the set of all transactions that are competing with the transaction in question, including the transaction itself.

 #### Canonical Transaction

-A transaction is “canonical” if none of its inputs were previously spent in any other transaction.
+A transaction is “canonical” if none of its inputs were previously spent in any other transaction, i.e. that the transaction is the oldest among all its competitors.
 The definition of “previously spent” depends on whether or not the transaction in question is included in the Plasma chain.

-If the transaction was included in the chain, an input to that transaction would be considered previously spent if another transaction also spending the input was included in the chain *before* the transaction in question.
-Transaction position is determined by the tuple (block number, transaction index).
+The position of a transaction in the chain is determined by the tuple (block number, transaction index).
+If the transaction was included in the chain, an input to that transaction would be considered previously spent if another transaction also spending the input was included in the chain *before* the transaction in question, decided by transaction position.
 If the transaction was not included in the chain, an input to that transaction would be considered previously spent if another transaction also spending the input is *known to exist*.

 Note that in this second case it’s unimportant whether or not the other transaction is included in the chain.
 If the other transaction is included in the chain, then the other transaction is clearly included before the transaction in question.
 If the other transaction is not included in the chain, then we can’t tell which transaction “came first” and therefore simply say that neither is canonical.